matthewlai/JaxVidFlow/README.md

 ### Implemented functions
 * Decode / encode pipeline using FFmpeg (through PyAV)
   * Reasonably optimised - only about 10% slower than using FFmpeg directly for a straight transcode with hardware encoding
-    * If you just want to do a straight transcode, I would recommend using FFmpeg instead.
+    * For a straight transcode, use FFmpeg instead
-  * Supports hardware encoders (hardware decoders are not supported due to PyAV limitation, but software decoders are very fast anyways)
+  * Supports hardware encoders

 ### Transforms
 * YUV to RGB and back, including chroma subsampling/supersampling